-The old-fashioned October beans -- also called "shell" or "speckled cranberry" beans -- your grandmother used to make were probably flavored with salt pork or ham hocks.
+The old-fashioned October beans -- also called "shell", "speckled cranberry", or “borlotti” beans -- your grandmother used to make were probably flavored with salt pork or ham hocks.
 They were delicious, but the added, fatty pork detracted from the wholesome, natural goodness of these healthful legumes.

-Southerners can grow and enjoy young October beans in the pod, but they are readily available in stores as dried, shell beans.
-Time is the most important ingredient in preparing a pot full of nutritious October beans.
+Southerners can grow and enjoy young October beans in the pod from the farmers market, but they are readily available in grocery stores as dried, shell beans.
+Time is the most important ingredient in preparing a crock pot full of low-calorie, high carbohydrate fresh cranberry beans.

 Place dried beans in a colander and sort through them.
-Remove rocks and debris; rinse the beans thoroughly.
+Remove rocks and debris; rinse the dried cranberry beans thoroughly.
 Drain and place the beans in a large cooking pot.